 While its air of rarefied mystery has long added to the fashion industry’s indescribable allure, there are times when we all want to take a peek behind the scenes.
-Up until recently, glossy fashion documentaries have been the go-to medium for an inside look at the industry, but now a whole host of stylish podcasts have launched, offering words of wisdom from the fashion elite.
-Whether you’re looking to bring a little style to lockdown life or want to find out more about the creative behind your favourite brands, these are the 10 best fashion podcasts to satisfy your sartorial needs right now.
+Up until recently, glossy fashion documentaries have been the go-to medium for an inside look at the industry, but now a whole host of fashion podcasts have launched, offering words of wisdom from the most influential designers, thinkers and business leaders.
+Whether you’re interested in the history of clothing, new sustainable technology or want to find out more about your favourite creative’s processes, these are the best fashion podcasts to satisfy your sartorial needs right now.

-Exploring the iconic fashion house’s stance on art, culture and society, Dior’s podcast is perfect for the aesthetes out there.
+Exploring the iconic house’s stance on art, culture and society, Dior’s fashion podcast makes perfect listening for aesthetes.
 Each episode features a discussion with a renowned name from the art world who has been key in helping Maria Grazia Chiuri – Dior’s Creative Director – execute her vision for the Maison.
-Don’t miss their new series, The Female Gaze, which is hosted by art journalist Charlotte Jansen.
-In it Chiuri and a collection of friends and collaborators explore the relationship between women and photography, addressing issues of self-affirmation, image, identity and representation.
+The podcast has a particular emphasis on the role of women in the creative sphere, both in its first season, The Female Gaze, and in its more recent politically-focused season.
+Friends of the house including actor Felicity Jones, activist Robin Morgan and dancer Eleonora Abbagnato come together with host Justine Picardie to address issues of self-affirmation, image, identity and representation.

 It’s an inconvenient truth that while fashion has many benefits – from boosting the economy to boosting our moods – it’s one of the most polluting industries in the world, with apparel and footwear contributing to 8% of global greenhouse gas emissions.
 In this podcast, Australian Vogue’s Sustainability Editor Clare Press interviews guests in order to decode the fashion industry and explore its impact on both people and planet.
 With a focus on ethics, sustainability, activism and identity, get ready for hard-hitting episodes addressing issues such as the consequences of virgin materials and the best way to practise conscientious consumerism.